christophfranke/signal-chain/README.md

    $.if((input: string) => input.length > 2, [])(
       $.select(input => `/api/suggest/${input}`),
       $.await.latest(
+         // TODO: Break next line into something more readable
          $.select(url => fetch(url).then(response => response.json()) as Promise<string[]>),
       ),
       $.assert.isError(
          $.effect(err => console.error('Error fetching suggestions:', err)),
-         $.select(() => [])
+         $.select(() => []) // fallback to empty array
       ),
    ),

    $.log('Suggestions:') // Suggestions: ['So', 'many', 'suggestions', ...]
 )
 ```
 In this example we first store the user input in a reactive primitive.
-We use that to primitive as a starting point to define the chain to fetch the suggestions.
+We use that primitive as a starting point to define the chain to fetch the suggestions.

 Let's have a look at the debounce part:
 - The `$.await.latest` operator will pass on the latest resolved value.
 If a value is incoming while the previous promise is still pending, the previous promise will be cancelled and the resolve of the new one is awaited instead.
 - Together with the wait function, this will effectively create a debounce, only passing on the input when there is no new value for 150 ms.

+> TODO: Explain line by line, don't jump to the assert too early

 When given no argument, `$.assert.not.isError()` will pass on the value if it is not an error, otherwise it throws.
 We use it here to ensure type consistency: `$.await.latest` cannot know, if a promise will resolve or reject.
 Therefore, it passes on `TypeOfPromiseResolve | Error`.
 Because we know that our wait function cannot reject, we can safely assert that there is no error.
 The assertion operator then removes the `Error` type from the chain.